Select a category:

 What You Should Remember

-• Start with an interesting idea, a story, or an honest moment
+• Start with an interesting idea, a story, or an honest moment.

-• Stick to one point at a time and build it like a bridge
+• Stick to one point at a time and build it like a bridge.

-• Use real-life examples
+• Use real-life examples.

-• End on a note that makes the reader feel hope, urgency, or surprise
+• End on a note that makes the reader feel hope, urgency, or surprise.

-How Do You Write a Persuasive Essay Example?
+How To End A Persuasive Essay Example?

 What was changed: